harithatest/qachallenge/README.md

 ## Manual Testing
 Manual test cases are included in /manual/tests folder.
-I simply wrote the test cases in .md files for easy accessibility and readability
+I wrote the test cases in .md files for accessibility and readability

 ## Automation Testing
 Automation tests can be found in /automation folder